 Last night, we took an evening off the usual dinnertime festivities and ordered room service which proved to be a bad decision with my dietary restrictions.
 We were both a bit tired from the 22 hour time change, deciding to lay low one evening and catch up on a few shows we’d previously downloaded in Kauai.
 We plugged the HDMI cord into the TV in our cabin with no trouble watching a few favorites instead of watching on the small laptop screen.

 The seemingly good plan to lounge in our cabin was challenging in regard to the food and delivery times.
 We placed the order in the afternoon, asking for my prearranged dinner that was logged into the main restaurant’s system.
 It shouldn’t have been an issue.

 |The police department marching band.|

 But, it was.
-We’d requested the food be delivered at 6:30 pm making the assumption the food wouldn’t arrive until 7.
+We’d requested the food be delivered at 6:30 pm making the assumption the food wouldn’t arrive until 7:00 pm.
 How wrong we were.
-The meals didn’t arrive until 8:30, two hours later than requested, mainly due to a miscommunication with my food and the restaurant.
+The meals didn’t arrive until 8:30, two hours later than requested, mainly due to a miscommunication between my food and the restaurant.

 |The port at Suva, Fiji.|

 Last night around 5:00 pm as the ship pulled away from the pier in Fiji to head back out to sea, while we watched the band playing once again as a final goodbye to our ship, a sense of comfort washed over us.
 It seems as if Fiji will be a very friendly place that appreciates tourism more than many other island countries.

 |Tom was waving at the Fijians on the pier as our ship pulled away.|